seattlerb/zentest/README.txt

 * See also: http://blog.zenspider.com/archives/zentest/
 * See also: http://blog.segment7.net/articles/category/zentest

-== STRATEGERY
+== STRATEGY

-There are two strategeries intended for ZenTest: test conformance auditing and rapid XP.
+There are two strategies intended for ZenTest: test conformance auditing and rapid XP.

 For auditing, ZenTest provides an excellent means of finding methods